Generic selectors

 God the Father & Jesus Christ Glorified

-13:31 When he [Judas Iscariot] was gone, Jesus said, “Now has the Son of man been glorified, and God has been glorified in Him.
+13:31 So, when he had gone out, Jesus said, “Now the Son of Man is glorified, and God is glorified in Him.

 A New Commandment—Love One Another

 13:36 Simon Peter said to Him, “Lord, where are You going?”
-Jesus answered him, “Where I am going, you cannot follow Me now; but you shall follow Me afterwards.”
+Jesus answered him, “Where I am going you cannot follow Me now, but you shall follow Me afterward.”

 JOHN 14